 On 28 May 2018, a high pressure system developed just south of the Aralkum Desert.
 As shown in the nighttime SEVIRI Dust RGB composite (Fig. 2(b)), the anticyclonic flow carried the lofted dust across Ustyurt Plateau toward the Caspian Sea,

 350 while simultaneously producing new dust emissions from Aralkum that dispersed eastward.
 CALIOP detected an extensive dust layer stretching from Aralkum to the Kopet-Dag Range along the Turkmenistan border (Fig. 2(e)).
 The Kopet-Dag Range acted as a physical barrier, causing dust to concentrate along its foothills.
-The lofted dust was concentrated within an elevated layer at altitudes of 1–2 km near the Aralkum, but extended to the ground level toward the gently sloping foothills.
+The lofted dust was concentrated within an elevated layer at altitudes of 1–2 km near the Aralkum but extended to the ground level toward the gently sloping foothills.
 The

 355